NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

-down the domain of computation, by cropping the input DEM to a region of perhaps 5000 pixels on the side, exclude low-resolution images as discussed in :numref:`sfs_exclude_lowres`, ensure the images are sorted by illumination, align them using a stereo pair, select a smaller subset of perhaps 100-200 images, inspect their mapprojected versions carefully, then redo bundle adjustment with the options ``--proj-win`` and ``--proj-str`` to exclude interest points outside of given area.
+down the domain of computation, by cropping the input DEM to a region of perhaps 5000 pixels on the side, exclude low-resolution images as discussed in :numref:`sfs_exclude_lowres`, ensure the images are sorted by illumination, align them using a stereo pair (:numref:`sfs-move-cameras`), select a smaller subset of perhaps 100-200 images, inspect their mapprojected versions carefully, then redo bundle adjustment with the options ``--proj-win`` and ``--proj-str`` to exclude interest points outside of given area.

 The previously obtained camera adjustments can be used as initial guesses when re-running bundle adjustment.

+If good results are obtained for such small subregions, the hope is that a new bundle adjustment which uses the union of the individually validated subsets (and using as input adjustments computed so far) will result in a good solution.

 If the option ``--save-mapproj-match-points-offsets`` is specified, the file::